evilpegasus/google-trends-financial-modeling/README.md

 ## Introduction

-We implement an event-driven trading strategy for an index (NASDAQ) based on moving averages of changes in Google Trend data for certain selected keywords.
+We implement a trading strategy for an index (NASDAQ) based on moving averages of changes in Google Trend data for certain selected keywords.

 The notebook can be found in `Presentation Notebook.ipynb`